PangoRules/PangoRules/README.md

 - :telescope: I’m looking for work as a Software Engineer and hoping to contribute in frontend and backend to build web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Sharpening my skills as a full-stack web developer each and every day.

 - :zap: In my free time, I take courses on Udemy to learn more about MERN and MEVN stacks since now my main focus is getting more experience in JavaScript.